March 3, 2022

 (d) (1), (2), (3), and (4)

-Q) The question consists of two statements followed by two conclusions.
-Consider the statement to be true even if they vary with the commonly known facts and find out which of the given conclusion (s) logically follow(s) the given statements.
+Q5) The question consists of two statements followed by two conclusions.
+Consider the statement to be true even if they vary from the commonly known facts and find out which of the given conclusion (s) logically follow(s) the given statements.

 Statements: